SoburUCF/SRA_file_download/README.md

 ```

 Then run the code with your SRA ID, Here output is the directory where all the files will be downloaded,
---split-files, if they are pair end read, will be separated
+--split-files, if they are pair end read, will be separated.
+For SE read, its not required
 --gzip convert them in gzip file

 ```